In Brussels, Blinken offers boost for NATO, cooperation on Afghanistan | Law-Order

 U.S. Secretary of State Antony Blinken on Tuesday pledged to rebuild and revitalise the transatlantic military alliance after a bruising four years when Washington portrayed NATO as outdated, divided and in crisis.
 The first top U.S. official to visit NATO since President Joe Biden took office in January, Blinken said the alliance was at a pivotal moment but could emerge stronger after internal disputes over Turkey and Russian gas.

 "I've come here to express the United States' steadfast commitment (to NATO)," Blinken told reporters as he met NATO Secretary-General Jens Stoltenberg.
 "The United States wants to rebuild our partnerships, first and foremost with our NATO allies, we want to revitalise the alliance."
-NATO's 30 foreign ministers later released a statement reaffirming "the enduring transatlantic bond between Europe and North America, with NATO at its heart".
-NATO leaders are expected to meet later this year with Biden.
+Biden will join a video conference of European Union leaders on Thursday, a top EU official said, as part of that renewal.

 After four years of friction with Washington under the presidency of Donald Trump, who said the alliance was obsolete and harangued allies over defence spending targets, NATO's European members have welcomed the change in tone, saying they are once again being consulted on strategy.
 "The last thing we can afford to do is take this alliance for granted," said Blinken, a longtime Biden confidant who is seeking to repair damage done by Trump's "America First" policy.